hannesthecoder/Repository/README.md

 Learning Spikes & Self-Directed Projects

+This repository documents periods where I deliberately compressed difficult learning curves or executed under high-pressure, real-world conditions alongside existing commitments.

 ## Latin (12-month intensive)

-- Self-taught Latin to advanced reading fluency in ~12 months.
+- Self-taught Latin to advanced reading fluency in 12 months.
 - Followed a daily routine of grammar drills, translation, and direct reading of classical texts, in parallel with the standard school curriculum.
 - Covered material typically spread over a 4 year curriculum.
 - Focus was on speed, retention, and first-principles understanding.